DigiPR/digient-pizza-api/README.md

         statusPageUrlPath: /api/info
 ```

-And finally it can be enabled with the `@EnableEurekaServer` annotation:
+And finally Eureka can be enabled with the `@EnableEurekaClient` annotation:

 ```Java
 @SpringBootApplication